petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

 ![The added FAQ is published on the Clarity Site FAQs display page.](./using-workflow-with-faqs/images/07.png)

 This simple setup works, but the same workflow is used for all Clarity's web content articles.
-In reality, Clarity wants to allow FAQs to use one workflow and events to use another.
+In reality, Clarity wants FAQs to use one workflow and events to use another.
 To accomplish this, some changes are needed:

 1. Move the Clarity Site FAQs article into a web content folder.